 \section{Abstract}

-In \cite{GaKr} an invariant of knots $Z^{rat}$ with values in a space of diagrams with beads has been constructed.
-When composed with the so called ``hair'' map $H$, It gives the Kontsevich integral of the knot.
-We introduce a new grading on diagrams with beads and use it to show that a non trivial element constructed with Vogel's zero divisor in the algebra $\L$ is in the kernel of $H$.
+Kricker constructed a knot invariant $Z^{rat}$ valued in a space of Feynman diagrams with beads.
+When composed with the so called ``hair'' map $H$, it gives the Kontsevich integral of the knot.
+We introduce a new grading on diagrams with beads and use it to show that a non trivial element constructed from Vogel's zero divisor in the algebra $\L$ is in the kernel of $H$.
 This shows that $H$ is not injective.